EpocDotFr/sticky-notes-kanboard-sync/README.md

 |   +-- Version                   (6)
 ```

   - **(1)** A folder that contains a note's data.
-It is named after it seems to be the first 20 characters of a [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier) (counting hyphens, don't know why it's limited to 20 chars)
+It is named after it seems to be the first 20 characters of a [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier) (counting hyphens).
+Don't know why it's limited to 20 chars
   - **(2)** This file doesn't seem to contain interesting data.
 Changing a note's text or color doesn't impact it
   - **(3)** The note's text in the [RTF](https://en.wikipedia.org/wiki/Rich_Text_Format) format
   - **(4)** The note's text without any formatting, but still it seems to contain special characters I don't know what they are used for
-  - **(5)** [TrIDNet](http://mark0.net/soft-tridnet-e.html) recognize this file as a [Sybase iAnywhere](https://en.wikipedia.org/wiki/Sybase_iAnywhere) database (either an [Advantage Database Server](https://en.wikipedia.org/wiki/Advantage_Database_Server) or [SQL Anywhere](https://en.wikipedia.org/wiki/SQL_Anywhere) one), however I wasn't able to open it either with a tool or with a Python package.
-Comparing the hex content of this file before and after changing notes color seems to change a specific value but without being able to read this file or without any documentation, it isn't possible to properly parse this file
+  - **(5)** [TrID](http://mark0.net/soft-trid-e.html) recognize this file as a [Sybase iAnywhere](https://en.wikipedia.org/wiki/Sybase_iAnywhere) database file (`.dbf`), however there isn't any reasons Microsoft would use an external proprietary database system to store data in a file.
+In addition I wasn't able to open it either with a tool or with a Python package dedicated to open this file type.
+Comparing the hexadecimal content of this file before and after changing notes color seems to change very specific values but without being able to read this file or without any documentation, it isn't possible to properly parse this file.
   - **(6)** Seems to either contain the version of Sticky Notes or the version of the storage shema, in the hex format (e.g `02 00 00 00` for the Windows Seven's version)

 ### plum.sqlite